 Just addressing the questions individually, these are why we chose these questions to help you.
 First question, “what’s my budget?”
-Keep in mind that sometimes the longer the motorhome, the more expensive it will be depending on whether it’s new or used.
+Keep in mind that sometimes the longer the RV, the more expensive it will be depending on whether it’s new or used.

-How many are traveling with me?
-Sometimes when we are young we don’t mind squishing into the car with our siblings, however, after a few days, it gets old.
+Thirdly, ask yourself: how many people will with me?
+Sometimes when we are young we don’t mind squishing into the car with others.
+But as an adult, after a few days, this gets old.
 The more passengers you have, the more you are going to want a little bit more space to accommodate them.